vidushisingh23/rag_QA_chatbot/README.md

 # RAG-QA Chatbot (Offline)

 This project implements a **Retrieval-Augmented Generation (RAG) chatbot** using Hugging Face models.
-The chatbot is capable of answering user queries based on uploaded documents (e.g., PDFs, text files) by retrieving the most relevant context and generating natural language answers — all **without using APIs or internet access**.
+The chatbot is capable of answering user queries based on uploaded documents (e.g., PDFs, text files) by retrieving the most relevant context and generating natural language answers .

 ---